esmesh/east-house-intro-programming/topics/Setup.md

 1. Log into a lab computer using the RIT account given to you.
 2. Open the Chrome web browser
 3. Type the following address into Chrome to open the webpage for this class:
 ```
 https://esmesh.github.io/east-house-intro-programming/
 ```
+4. That will open the main schedule for the course.
+From there, you can click on any topic to see the details.

 ### Online editor
+In this class, we'll be writing *JavaScript* programs that utilize the *p5.js library* to support drawing shapes onto a digital canvas.

 In order to write and **save** programs, we'll be using an online p5.js editor.
 The first step is to open the editor and create a new account.
 1. Go to <a href="https://editor.p5js.org/" target="_blank">https://editor.p5js.org/</a>
 2. In the top right corner, select `Sign Up`
-3. Decide on a username and password *(write these down in your notebook!)*.
+3. Decide on a username and password **(write these down in your notebook!)**.
-4. Enter an email address (a personal one or your RIT username + "@rit.edu")
+4. Enter an email address (if you don't have a personal email address, we can help you create one)
 5. Click `Sign Up`